braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 AppsFlyer integrates with both SendGrid and SparkPost as Email Service Providers (ESPs) to support deep linking and click tracking.
 Follow the instructions below to integrate with your ESP of choice.

-{% alert note %}
+{% alert tip %}
 Deep links&#8212;links that direct users toward a specific page or place within an app or website&#8212;are used to create a tailored user experience.
 While widely used, issues can arise when using emailed deep links with click tracking, another important feature used in collecting user data.
 These issues are due to ESPs wrapping deep links in their own click-recording domain, breaking the original link.
 By integrating AppsFlyer with either SendGrid or SparkPost, you avoid these issues.
-Learn more about this topic in [Universal links and app links]({{site.baseurl}}/help/help_articles/email/universal_links/).
+Learn more about this topic in [Universal links and App Links]({{site.baseurl}}/help/help_articles/email/universal_links/).
 {% endalert %}

 ### Step 1: Set up OneLink in AppsFlyer

 1. In AppsFlyer, select a OneLink template for your email campaigns.
-Ensure the template supports universal links (iOS) or app links (Android).
+Ensure the template supports universal links (iOS) or App Links (Android).
 2. Configure your app to support deep linking with OneLink.
 See the [AppsFlyer documentation](https://dev.appsflyer.com/hc/docs/dl_work_flow#initial-setup) for details on configuring your app to support OneLink.

-### Step 2: Configure your app to support universal links and app links
+### Step 2: Configure your app to support universal links and App Links

-Universal links (iOS) or app links (Android) are allowed by the device's operating system to open a specified app when clicked.
+Universal links (iOS) or App Links (Android) are allowed by the device's operating system to open a specified app when clicked.

-Perform the following steps to support universal and app links.
+Perform the following steps to support universal links and App Links.

 {% tabs local %}
 {% tab SendGrid %}